Opty-Fi/docs/protocol/optyfi-protocol/strategy-composition.md

 ## Strategy Sequence

-A strategy sequence is composed of multiple strategy steps.
+A strategy sequence comprises multiple strategy steps.

 If a token is deposited into a pool and the LP token you receive in return can be deposited into a second pool, then you can "string together" two strategy steps to form a two-step strategy sequence.